Fairlay/FairlayPrivateAPI/README.md

     signature|nonce|userid|requestID|requestData

-every request must end with <ENDOFDATA>
+every request must end with "<"ENDOFDATA">"

 You must sign "nonce|userid|requestID|requestData" with your RSA key and provide your signature with all requests.